wesleytian/wesleytian.com/posts/ironman.md

 For as long as I learned what an Ironman was, I had wanted to do one.
 Little did I know that the day I became one would come much sooner that I had expected.

-## The Turning Point
+### The Turning Point
-On October x?
-2020,  one of my college housemates, Solomon Demmessie, told me that he had recently finished an Ironman triathlon race and a 50-mile ultramarathon.
+In October 2020, one of my college housemates, Solomon Demmessie, told me that he had recently finished an Ironman triathlon race and a 50-mile ultramarathon.
 When we lived together, he couldn't even run more than a few miles at a single time.
 Seeing somebody so close to me go from running a few miles to finishing an Ironman made me realize that I could finish one too.
-Thus, thanks to him, what had been a lifelong dream of mine entered the realm of possibilities for me.

-At the time, I was living in a Reno suburb during the ongoing COVID-19 pandemic with few distractions.
-My job as the first employee of a budding startup had also stabilized after raising money and hiring a few more employees so I didn't need to be working all the time.
-Finally, learning that training only takes 10 hours a week made me realize that I had the time to train for an Ironman.
+And so when he told me,

-These things lining up made signing up really easy when Solomon said "I should sign up for Ironman California".
-On __ I signed up .
+*"You should sign up for Ironman California".*

+I said,
+*"ok"*.

 The rest is history.

-Don't get me wrong, there were moments where I was doubting if I could finish the training.

-(Maybe just do 250 words for the training)
-Talk about sacrifices I made
-The commitment and the sacrifice

-30
-Felt good
-Then hit a snag

-Explain mental conditioning,
+*(I actually did some more research such as going over some training plans before saying "ok", but I'm sparing you the boring details.)*

 <a name="part2"></a>
-# Part 2
+# Part 2: The Training
 ### The Plan

-Working backwards from the Ironman California race date which was October 24th, 2022, 30 week Be IronFit plan started,

-So I started with something called the Maffetone method.
-If I had more time, I would’ve preferred to complete an entire marathon training program before starting an Ironman one.

-Nov to late February - maffetone training method
-If you're here because you're seriously considering training for an Ironman yourself, I highly reccomend reading Be IronFit https://www.amazon.com/Be-IronFit-Time-Efficient-Training-Ultimate/dp/1493017829.

-For the intermediate plan, (in between the competitive and the "just finish" plan) Average 10.5 hours a week

-The amount of time spent in anaerobic increases from 6% to 11%Peak of 15 hours a week.
-The long ride increases to 5.5 hours and the long run peaks at 3 hours.

-If you're like me, when I first read this, I thought to myself...
-That doesn't seem too bad.
-What I didn't realize when signing up is how much extra time is necessary to actually get the amount of moving time.
-For example, a 4 hour bike means 4 hours of moving time.
-I didn't include time stopped at a red light, or time taking a break.
-Not only that, but in order to make the biking experience better, I decided to drive to Los Gatos (20 minutes away from where I live) to bike there.
-Before long rides, it's recommended to eat 2 hours before.
-Then you add in time to prepare nutrition, time spent cleaning your bike, time spent maintaining and repairing it, showering, shopping for gear and nutrition, etc. I easily spent an extra 5 hours a week on Ironman stuff.

-Habit stacking and creating a consistent schedule for working out each day.
-This will make it easier to remain consistent with your workouts.
-In the first few weeks of training, I would put all of my workout clothes by my bedroom door and workout at 7:30 am every morning. (read Atomic Habits and Be IronFit)
+Due to the pandemic and work, I was overweight and pretty out of shape having not really exercised for a year.
+To start, I decided to get back in shape with some light daily running.
+I stuck with running a few miles a day, everyday, for 3 months.
+Then I took a month off before the start of my official 30-week training plan

+The first three months of running gave me a taste of how disciplined I would have to be to accomplish my goal.
+I frequently took days off until I read **Atomic Habits** and started developing habits in a systematic manner such as removing my phone from my bedroom and leaving my workout clothes near my bedroom door.
+By the time my actual training started, discipline was checked off my list of worries.

-Workout: Half Ironman (1.2 mile swim, 56 mile bike, 13-mile run).
+40 weeks into my training, I did my 2nd hardest workout, a **Half Ironman (1.2 mile swim, 56 mile bike, 13-mile run).**

 In fact, I during the second half of the build and during the peak phase, I dreaded each weekend, because I even though you might think I'm disciplined, let me tell you that I much would've preferred to sleep in and get dim sum instead of waking up at 5 am on a Saturday morning bike for 4 hours or run for 2 hours.

 I like to take advantage of social media to help keep me accountable, along with friends and family.
 It's also a great way to take advantage of people's innate desire for approval so you can create a positive feedback loop where you feel good when you workout but also feel good when you post about finishing a workout (see Strava).

-Workout: 100-mi ride saturday, 3 hour run sunday
+With just a few weeks left until race day, I did my hardest workout, **a 100-mi ride on Saturday (7 hours) and a 3-hour run on Sunday**.

 There were some tough Saturdays where I woke up at 5 am to eat, drove to Los Gatos to start riding at 7 am, finished the ride at 1 pm and then got back home around 2pm.
-All in all, I easily averaged 15-20 hours per week on Ironman-related activities during the 7 months leading up to Ironman California.

-Along the way, as I did, you'll learn to master clipping in and out of clip less pedals, swimming in open waters such as in an ocean, swimming with a wetsuit and a buoy, eating and drinking while riding a bike, becoming comfortable with aero bars, and most importantly, discipline, habit building, and conquering your doubts and worries!

-Sacramento
+All in all, I easily averaged 15-20 hours per week on Ironman-related activities during the 7 months leading up to Ironman California.What I didn't realize when signing up is how much extra time is necessary to actually get the amount of moving time.
+For example, a 4 hour bike means 4 hours of moving time.
+I didn't include time stopped at a red light, or time taking a break.
+Not only that, but in order simulate race conditions (flat and without stops), I would transport my bike to certain places for my workouts.
+It's also recommended to eat 2 hours before long bike rides, thus .
+Then you add in time to prepare nutrition, time spent cleaning your bike, time spent maintaining and repairing it, showering, shopping for gear and nutrition, etc. I easily spent an extra 5 hours a week on Ironman stuff.

+### Ironman California
 The few days before the race included packing, checking in, all of which was pretty exciting leading up to the race.
 I constantly had a bit of pre-race Nerves.

 As Saturday evening approached and the weather was forecasted to have heavy rain and wind, I began to feel doubt, the first time that I had felt it so strongly in my life.
 Was I going to be able to finish the Ironman?
 Everyone who knew me believed in me and my training.
 I hadn’t just finished a training program that got you to the finish line, but one that was in between that and a competitive program.
 Yet, because I had never biked and ran in heavy rain, I had feelings of doubt.